michael-milette/moodle-filter_filtercodes/README.md

     }
 ```

-### For themes based on **boost** (Moodle 3.2 and later)
+### For themes based on **boost** (Moodle 3.2 to 3.11 and some 4.0+)

-Note: Supported in Moodle 3.2 and later.
-If you are using Moodle 4.0 or later, you **must also** integrate the patch **For themes based on boost (Moodle 4.0 and later)** above.
+Note: Supported in Moodle 3.2 to 3.11.
+Most Moodle 4.0 themes do not require this patch but some that were ported for 4.0+ still do.

 Add the following code to core_renderer section (often found in /theme/yourtheme/classes/output/core_renderer.php) of your theme.
-Note: Your theme may even already have such a class (they often do):
+Note: Your theme may even already have such a class (they often do).
+The important lines are chunk of code that starts with "// Filter custom menu items..." including the 5 lines that follow it.

 ```php
     use filter_manager;